 - 1 cup half and half

 - Zest of 1 lemon

 - 1 box frozen spinach thawed and drained

-- 2 – 6 ounce cans tuna packed in water – drained
+- 12 ounces tuna packed in water (canned) – drained

 - 1 cup parmesan cheese- divided